Now Houses of Parliament being tested for crumbling concrete as crisis grows

 Surveyors are on the parliamentary estate looking for reinforced autoclaved aerated concrete (Raac), which is a lightweight building material used from the 1950s up to the mid-1990s, but is now assessed to be at risk of collapse.

-The presence of the material in schools has caused a crisis for prime minister Rishi Sunak after last week’s announcement that 104 schools would have to close.
+The presence of the material in schools has caused an escalating crisis for prime minister Rishi Sunak after last week’s announcement that 104 of them would have to close.
+A number of theatres announced on Tuesday they would shut and the National Theate said it found Raac in a number of its backstage areas.

+A source told Bloomberg, who first reported the story, that tests were still ongoing, but they were not able to say if Raac had yet been detected.

-If Raac is found it would cause a considerable problem for the crumbling infrastructure, which faces mounting essential repairs such as the removal of asbestos, reducing the fire risk, renewing pluming, and conservation to the building itself.
+If Raac is found it would add to the considerable problems at the ailing parlimentary estate, which is urgently in need of essential repairs such as the removal of asbestos, reducing the fire risk, renewing pluming, and conservation to the building itself.

-It is estimated that any work to the Grade I listed building could take between 46 and 76 years and have a price tag between £11-22 billion.
+It is estimated that any work to the Grade I listed building could take between 46 and 76 years and have a price tag between £11-22 billion if it takes place during parliamentary recesses.

-In other developments, education secretary Gillian Keegan today told school chiefs who have not responded to a survey about crumbling concrete to “get off their backsides” and inform the government if they are affected.
+In other developments today, unrepentant education secretary Gillian Keegan told school chiefs who have not responded to a survey about crumbling concrete to “get off their backsides” and inform the government if they are affected.

 Keegan said she hoped all the “publicity” around Raac in buildings will make the responsible bodies for schools fill out the government’s questionnaire on the matter by the end of this week.
 Ms Keegan has been criticised for shifting the blame onto schools during the concrete crisis, with one union leader describing the remarks as “outrageous”.